oatlog/oatlog/doc/report/main.typ

 inline with the S-expressions.

-Oatlog does not currently support all Egglog language constructs. @oatlog_egglog_compatibility shows an overview of language keywords that oatlog supports.
-Aside from this, oatlog currently lacks support for
+Oatlog does not currently support all Egglog language constructs. @oatlog_egglog_compatibility shows an overview of language keywords that Oatlog supports.
+Aside from this, Oatlog currently lacks support for

 + #[Primitive functions, i.e. non-partial functions with exclusively primitive arguments and return